AMBOSS LiSA vs Glass Health — 2026 Comparison

 What is AMBOSS LiSA?

-LiSA is AMBOSS’s AI Mode — a natural language clinical AI assistant grounded in AMBOSS’s curated knowledge base, US clinical guidelines, and AHFS drug database.
+LiSA is AMBOSS''s AI Mode, a natural language clinical AI assistant grounded in AMBOSS''s curated knowledge base, U.S. clinical guidelines, and AHFS drug database.
 LiSA answers clinical questions and has performed well in independent benchmark evaluations for clinical care safety.
-It does not generate patient-specific DDx, A&P, or documentation from encounter data.
+Public materials position it as AI-assisted search and guidance rather than an encounter-native documentation-and-reasoning workflow.

 Is Glass Health free to use?